German Village Tours

 Trace the footsteps of proud German immigrants who built this neighborhood 175 years ago.
 Admire more than a thousand brick homes and commercial buildings that have been lovingly restored over the past 60 years.
 Residents Gail Stoy and John Clark will share with you the highlights of this nationally celebrated urban historic district.

-We can personalize any walking tour or coach tour with a German lunch or dinner, wine & chocolate tasting, stained glass factory tour and more.
+We can personalize any walking tour or coach tour with a German lunch or dinner, private home tour, stained glass factory tour and more!